 - 6.1.
 These indicative activity figures suggest additional Credit activity funding will be provided to Glasgow in 2017-18. - 6.2.
-Information on funding levels for future years has not been provided by the SFC, but it is likely that additional childcare activity will be resourced at a lower rate as compared to the ESF delivery it potentially replaces. - 6.3.
 The SFC planning paper does not consider transitional funding arrangements for the new Credit funding approach.
-However, the SFC have indicated that the transitional arrangements will continue for a further three years.
+However, the SFC have indicated that the transitional arrangements may continue for a further three years.